Table of Contents

 5 Tips on How to Get a Dog to Stop Barking

 Getting your dog to bark less will take a lot of time and effort.
-You have to realize that it won’t happen overnight, but luckily you have various tools at your disposable when learning how to get a dog to stop barking.
+You have to realize that it won't happen overnight, but luckily, you have various tools at your disposal when learning how to get a dog to stop barking.

 Here are five easy ways to reduce the amount of nuisance barking you have to listen to:

 The easiest and quickest way to quiet down a territorial/alarm/defense barker is to manage their environment.

 By blocking your dog's sight line to potential barking triggers, you can stop the uncontrollable barking.

 Inside your home, you can simply close your blinds or install a removable plastic film that makes windows opaque to obscure your dog's view.

 Be sure to place the window film a few inches above your dog's line of sight.
 You can also buy a spray-on glass coating.